 - Children over the age of 11 must wear a face covering unless they’re disabled or suffer from breathing difficulties.

-- Customers not wearing a mask will be turned away.
+- Customers not wearing a mask, who are not exempt, will be turned away.

 However, police or environmental health officers can also issue a fixed penalty for breaches of these requirements.
 A first offence is punishable by a penalty of £60 (which doubles for each subsequent offence up to a maximum of £1920).
 Repeat offenders could also be prosecuted in court where there is no limit to the fine that may be issued.